heptarch/heptarch.github.io/drafts/demon.md

 surface area small---Bekenstein you know---and stops me from replenishing my entropy budget.
 But I still have my little tricks.
 Begoo!"
 The logs in the fire crackle oddly and unburn.
-"I may have borrowed a little entropy," he says with a sheepish grin.
+"I may have borrowed a little negentropy," he says with a sheepish grin.

 Ellen wakes with three white hairs.